Ditch the weights with this effective no-equipment full-body workout

 Sets: 3 Reps: 10

-• Start in a high plank position with shoulders over wrists.
+• Start in a high plank position with your shoulders over your wrists.
 Your feet should be slightly wider apart than your hips to help with stability.

-• Return your hands to the starting position.
+• One at a time, return your hands to the starting position.
 That’s one repetition.

 Sets: 3 Reps: 10

-• Start in a high plank position with shoulders above wrists.
-Your feet should be slightly wider apart than your hips to help with stability.
+• Start in a high plank position with your shoulders above wrists.
+Your feet should be slightly wider than hip-width apart to help with stability.

 • Staying on your toes and keeping your arms straight, bend your knees and push your butt back and down so that it rests on top of your heels.